gedeondoescode/pearai-app/extensions/pearai-extension/CONTRIBUTING.md

 The extension can be run in two ways:

-Interally within the main PearAI application (which is a VSCode fork): https://github.com/trypear/pearai/
+RECOMMENDED: Interally within the main PearAI application (which is a VSCode fork): https://github.com/trypear/pearai/.
+For running it standalone, you will want to `cd` into `extensions/pearai-extension` and visit [Contributing to pearai](CONTRIBUTING.md).

-Externally as an extension: https://github.com/trypear/pearai-extension/

-This guide is for running it externally.
-For running it internally, you will need to clone [pearai](https://github.com/trypear/pearai/) and visit [Contributing to pearai](https://github.com/trypear/pearai/blob/main/CONTRIBUTING.md)
+Standalone as an extension.
+This guide is for running it standalone.

 You can use [VS Code's built-in debugger][vscode-debug-extension] on the project to try out your local extension.